solliancenet/tech-immersion-data-ai/environment-setup/ai/3/README.md

 # Automated Machine Learning setup

-Complete the steps below to prepare the environment for the [Day 2, Experience 3](../../../day2-exp3/README.md) lab.
+Complete the steps below to prepare the environment for the [AI, Experience 3](../../../ai-exp3/README.md) lab.

 ## Pre-requisites